grantmacken/openresty-existdb/notes/eXist-git-user.md

 ```
 This becomes our  base64 encoded string that can be used by openenresty for HTTP Basic Athentication with eXist

-To use enviroment var 'EXIST_AUTH' in OpenResty, the env var must be set as a directive in nginx.conf
+To use environment var 'EXIST_AUTH' in OpenResty, the env var must be set as a directive in nginx.conf

 ```
  env EXIST_AUTH;
 ```

-Once set the enviroment var can be accessed use in lua modules to interact with eXist
+Once set the environment var can be accessed use in lua modules to interact with eXist

 ```
 local existAuth = os.getenv("EXIST_AUTH")